Most baby registry guides tell you to register for everything. This one tells you to register for less.

 The baby product industry is built on fear — fear that without the right product, your baby won't sleep, won't eat, won't develop properly.
 Most of that fear is manufactured.

-Here's what we've learned from surveying hundreds of Canadian parents: the items that get used every single day are unglamorous.
+Here's what hundreds of Canadian parents consistently report: the items that get used every single day are unglamorous.
 Diapers.
 Wipes.
 One good carrier.
 A few quality sleepers.
 A firm, safe sleep surface.
 Everything else is a maybe.

-The minimalist list prioritizes function over variety.
-Instead of ten different types of feeding bottles, you try two.
-Instead of three different baby carriers, you commit to one and learn how to use it well.
-Instead of a full nursery suite, you start with a bedside bassinet.
+The minimalist approach prioritizes function over variety.
+Instead of ten different bottle styles, you try two.
+Instead of three carriers, you commit to one and learn to use it well.
+Instead of a full nursery suite, you start with a bedside bassinet and see what you actually need from there.

 Sleep: One Surface, One Sound Machine

-The minimalist approach to sleep starts with a single safe sleep surface.
-A bassinet or bedside sleeper works for the first 3–5 months and keeps the baby close for night feeds.
-When your baby transitions to a crib, a simple convertible model that grows to a toddler bed extends the investment across years.
+Start with a single safe sleep surface.
+A bassinet or bedside sleeper works for the first three to five months and keeps your baby close for night feeds — no midnight stumbles down the hall.
+When your baby transitions to a crib, a simple convertible model that grows into a toddler bed extends your investment across years instead of months.

-Skip the extra swings, rockers, and vibrating seats for now — these can be added if you discover your specific baby needs motion to settle.
-Many babies do fine without them.
+Skip the swings, rockers, and vibrating seats for now.
+These can always be added after birth if your specific baby turns out to need motion to settle — and many babies do just fine without them.

 One white noise machine is enough.
-Position it between the baby's sleep space and the door.
-The Hatch Rest+ is the one device that combines night light, white noise, and a gentle OK-to-wake cue — useful well into toddlerhood.
+Position it between the sleep space and the door.
+The Hatch Rest+ is the standout option here: it combines night light, white noise, and a gentle OK-to-wake cue in one device, and it stays useful well into toddlerhood — so you're not buying something you'll donate in six months.

 Feeding: The Minimum Viable Setup

-If you're formula feeding or mixed feeding, start with one bottle brand in slow-flow (4–6 bottles).
-Babies often have preferences and you don't want 20 bottles of a style your baby rejects.
-The Dr. Brown's and Philips Avent Natural are the two most commonly recommended starter options — both available on Amazon.ca.
+If you're formula feeding or mixing, start with one bottle brand in slow-flow — four to six bottles is enough.
+Babies have strong preferences, and you don't want 20 bottles of a style your baby rejects on day three.
+The Dr. Brown's Options+ and the Philips Avent Natural are the two most consistently recommended starter options, and both ship from Amazon.ca.
+The Dr. Brown's is particularly good for gassy babies; the Avent Natural mimics breastfeeding well for combination feeders.

 Clothing: Exactly This Much

-This is the category where minimalism is most important — babies grow out of clothes before they're even washed twice in some sizes.
+Clothing is the category where minimalism matters most — babies routinely outgrow a size before you've washed everything in it twice.

-For the first three months: 6 sleepers in size 0–3M (zip-front only — snaps at 2am are a mistake you make once), 6 onesies, 3 pairs of pants.
-That's it.
-Add a winter outer layer if you're in a cold climate — a bunting suit or a Baby Merlin's Magic Sleepsuit depending on the season.
+For the first three months, register for: six sleepers in size 0–3M (zip-front only — snaps at 2am is a mistake you make exactly once), six onesies, and three pairs of pants.
+That's your wardrobe.
+If you're due in fall or winter, add a bunting suit or a Kyte Baby sleep bag for outdoor trips — something rated for Canadian temperatures, not a decorative layer.

 On-the-Go: The Carrier Over the Stroller

-The most space-efficient gear decision you can make is choosing a carrier as your primary transport for the first three months.
-A structured carrier like the Ergobaby Omni 360 or the BABYBJÖRN Harmony lets you keep your hands free, navigate transit and stairs without a stroller, and keep your baby close (which they strongly prefer in the newborn period).
+The most space-efficient gear decision you can make early on is choosing a carrier as your primary transport for the first three months.
+A structured carrier like the Ergobaby Omni 360 (around $200 CAD at Snuggle Bugz) or the BABYBJÖRN Harmony keeps your hands free, gets you through transit turnstiles and staircases a stroller can't handle, and keeps your baby at the chest position they strongly prefer in the newborn period.

-A lightweight, compact stroller becomes valuable around 4–6 months when babies want to face out and observe the world.
-The Babyzen YOYO2 and the UPPAbaby MINU are the two most popular compact options for urban Canadian families — both fold small enough for a coat closet.
+A lightweight compact stroller becomes genuinely valuable around four to six months, when your baby wants to face out and observe the world.
+The Babyzen YOYO2 and the UPPAbaby MINU V2 are the two most popular compact options for urban Canadian families — both fold small enough to fit in a coat closet or overhead bin.

-The Items Minimalist Parents Wish They Had Sooner
+Items Minimalist Parents Wish They'd Had from Day One

-**A proper diaper bag with structure.** A shapeless tote becomes chaos within two weeks.
-The Skip Hop Forma and the Freshly Picked City Tote are the two best-reviewed structured diaper bags in Canada.
+**A structured diaper bag.** A shapeless tote becomes a chaos pit within two weeks.
+The Skip Hop Forma (around $80 CAD on Amazon.ca) and the Freshly Picked City Tote are the two best-reviewed structured options available in Canada — both have dedicated changing pad pockets and wipe-clean interiors.

-**Swaddle blankets.** Large muslin swaddles are multi-use: swaddle, nursing cover, changing mat, sun shade.
-The Aden + Anais Dream Blanket and the HALO SleepSack Swaddle are both widely available in Canada.
+**Muslin swaddle blankets.** Large muslins are genuinely multi-use: swaddle, nursing cover, change mat, sun shade, emergency burp cloth.
+The Aden + Anais Dream Blankets and the HALO SleepSack Swaddle are both widely available in Canada through Well.ca and Amazon.ca.

-**A good nail file.** Baby nails grow absurdly fast and are thin enough to catch on fabric.
-A soft emery board is the safest option for the first few weeks.
+**A good nail file.** Baby nails grow absurdly fast and are thin enough to snag on fabric and scratch delicate skin.
+A soft emery board is the safest option for the first several weeks — faster than clippers, less terrifying.

 Frequently Asked Questions